Fred-Jacobs/lokad-flatfiles/README.md

 The vast majority of real-life flat data files are very redundant, as the same identifiers, dates or numeric values tend to appear on multiple lines.

-However, the purpose of this software is _not_ compression (if you need to keep flat files in a compressed format, GZip is a better choice).
+However, the purpose of this software is not _storage_ compression (if you need to keep flat files in a compressed format, GZip is a better choice).

 Rather, the objective of perfect hashing is to improve the speed of parsing operations.
 Consider a file which contains 1000 lines, with the date `2015-01-01` appearing in 100 cells